mikearoworacrown/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 7: Smile in the mirror
 Task 8: Hexadecimal
-Task 9: Patience, persistence and perspiration make an unbeatable combination for success
+Task 9: Patience, persistence and perspiration make an unbeatable combination for success Task 10.
+Inventing is a combination of brains and materials.
+The more brains you use, the less material you need